Fawcett-Good/Prep-Portal-APP-release/README.md

 **2. Install the APK File from Github releases**\
 Download the APK file for Prep Portal [here](https://github.com/Fawcett-Good/Prep-Portal-APP-release/releases)\
-Use Chrome or a File Manager to install the APP from the APK file.
+Chrome or almost any file manager can be used to install the APP from the APK file.

 # Credits
 **Author**\